francott7/qwas-qc-ai-report/Instructions-BeforeYouStart.md

 ## GWAS-QC-AI-Report

-*A plain-English tour of what the project does, why it matters, and where it is heading*
+*A simple tour of what the project does, why it matters, and where it is heading*

 ---